guettli/programming-guidelines/README.md

 ### Functions should return values, Not Promises.

-Espescially in JavaScript, functions often return [Promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Especially in JavaScript, functions often return [Promises](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 The `Promise` represents the eventual completion (or failure) of an asynchronous operation and its resulting value.